AlexStocks/redis-tool-set/readme.md

 * [onecache](https://github.com/onexsoft/onecache) - OneCache a Redis protocol based distributed cache middleware, as a replacement of Twemproxy or Codis.
 Unlike twemproxy, OneCache can offer 500,000 or higher QPS for single instance with lower latency. star: 195(until 2017/09/04).
 Lang: C++.
 * [redis-twemproxy-agent](https://github.com/Stono/redis-twemproxy-agent) - A simple nodejs application which will connect to Redis-Sentinel and monitor for the master-change event.
 It will then update TwemProxy (nutcracker) and restart it. star: 83(until 2017/09/22).
 Lang: Js.
 * [r3proxy](https://github.com/ksarch-saas/r3proxy) - written by baidu tieba. a twemproxy with rediscluster support.
 Star: 13.
 Lang: C++.
+* [meitu/twemproxy](https://github.com/meitu/twemproxy) - written by [meitu](meitu.com). **meitu twemproxy** is a multi-process, fast and lightweight proxy for [memcached](http://www.memcached.org/) and [redis](http://redis.io/) protocol.
+It was built primarily to reduce the number of connections to the caching servers on the backend.
+This, together with protocol pipelining and sharding enables you to horizontally scale your distributed caching architecture.Star: 37(until 2018/09/07).
+Lang: C++.

 ---
 ## Redis Client